New to Lacrosse? - What to Expect

 The uniform is provided by CYA and included in the registration costs.

 A-level teams will typically have practice 3 days a week, and a game on the weekend.
-Boys play games on Saturdays, Girls play on Sundays (Most games typically will be after noon).
+Boys typically play games on Saturdays, Girls typically play on Sundays (Most girls games typically will be after noon).

 B and C-level teams will typically have 2 practices each week, and a game on the weekend.